 The minimum home improvement grant you will get is 80% of the total cost.
 If you are on certain benefits then a grant could be 100%.
 Before an application for a home improvement grant is submitted, an Occupational Therapist from the Adults and Social Care Service must be consulted and agree to the work, and written documentation obtained identifying the relevant work.

-This process is further outlined in the Scheme of Assistance available from Environmental Health and available on the Midlothian Council website.
+Home adaptations and specialist equipment guidelines 2023 are available to download on the Midlothian Council website. www.midlothian.gov.uk/info/1439/adults_with_disabilities/83/adapt_your_home_for_disability

-www.midlothian.gov.uk/info/1439/adults\with\disabilities/83/adapt\your\home\for\disability swccenquiries@midlothian.gov.uk

 Contact Midlothian Council: